Interstate 205 (California): Route description

+The entirety of I-205 is defined in section 505 of the California Streets and Highways Code as Route 205, and that the highway is from "Route 580 west of Tracy to Route 5 east of Tracy".
+This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-205.

 I-205 begins at the bottom of I-580's eight-lane descent from Altamont Pass into the San Joaquin Valley.
 Here I-580 turns southeast to a junction with I-5, paralleling the California Aqueduct and Delta–Mendota Canal along the foothills, while I-205 continues east as a six-lane roadway, immediately crossing both waterways.
-The first interchange is with Mountain House Parkway, formerly Patterson Pass Road, which serves the planned community of Mountain House.
+The first interchange is with Mountain House Parkway, formerly Patterson Pass Road, which serves the city of Mountain House.
 Next is a split with I-205 Bus., a business loop that follows 11th Street through Tracy.
 As I-205 curves east-northeast and back east through the northern part of Tracy, it has interchanges with Grant Line Road (County Route J4 [CR J4] toward Antioch), Tracy Boulevard (CR J13 through downtown Tracy), and MacArthur Drive.
 After several miles without an interchange, the highway ends at a merge with I-5, where traffic can continue northeast to the junction with State Route 120 (SR 120) near Manteca and then east on SR 120 toward Yosemite National Park or north on I-5 toward Stockton.

 As it connects to I-580, I-205 is a frequently-congested major commuter route to the Bay Area.
 Signs on eastbound I-580 instruct travelers to take I-205, SR 120, and SR 99 to reach Modesto instead of using the direct, but non-freeway, route SR 132.
 I-205 also serves to connect the Bay Area with popular weekend destinations such as Yosemite National Park, Reno, and Lake Tahoe.
 The Altamont Corridor Express provides commuters with an alternate route over Altamont Pass to San Jose and San Francisco, the latter through a transfer to Bay Area Rapid Transit.

 I-205 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-It is officially designated as the Robert T. Monagan Freeway after the California legislator who represented the area from 1961 to 1973.
+It is officially designated as the Robert T. Monagan Freeway, after the California legislator who represented the area from 1961 to 1973.